SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 Also, please use your full real name in your GSoC portal profile, so that it appears in the proposal list.

+## GSoC Infomation

+* Have you participated previously in GSoC?
+When?
+With which project?

+* Are you also applying to other projects?

+* Are you eligible to receive payments from Google?

+* How much time do you plan to invest in the project before, during, and after the Summer of Code?

+    We expect full time \~35h/week during GSoC, but better make this explicit If you plan to take any vacations over the summer or if you have exams, let us know about it here.

 ## You the programmer

 In your project proposal let us know about your programming experience.
 Don't worry if you don't know SunPy or version control.